siefkenj/IBLODEs/book/typst/modules/module3.typ

 == Modelling

 In the previous two modules, we have seen how to model a single quantity using a differential equation.
-But, when modelling the world, we often have many interrelated quantities.
+But, what happens when we have multiple interrelated quantities?

-In @mod:modelling, we considered the number of green and brown ants crossing the sidewalk.
-In this module, we will consider a population of _Yellow Meadow Ants_.
+Enter the _Yellow Meadow Ant_.
 The Yellow Meadow Ant is a species of _farming_ ant.
 They tend to farms of aphids, which are small insects that suck the sap from plants.
 The ants protect the aphids from predators and in return the aphids secrete a sugary substance called honeydew, which the ants eat.
 The population of ants and the population of